Sault Ste. Marie International Bridge

 The Sault Ste.
 Marie International Bridge spans the St. Marys River between the United States and Canada connecting the twin cities of Sault Ste.
-Marie, Michigan and Sault Ste.
+Marie, Michigan, and Sault Ste.
 Marie, Ontario.
 The bridge is operated by the International Bridge Administration under the direction of the Sault Ste.
-Marie Bridge Authority, a bi-national governing body consisting of four directors appointed by the Governor of Michigan and four appointed by the Canadian government-owned Federal Bridge Corporation.
+Marie Bridge Authority, a bi-national governing body consisting of four directors appointed by the governor of Michigan and four appointed by the Canadian government-owned Federal Bridge Corporation.

 Description

-The Sault Ste.
-Marie International Bridge is the tenth-busiest passenger crossing on the Canada–United States border, and the only land crossing for almost 700 miles (1125 km).
-It serves as the northern terminus of Interstate 75 (I-75).
-The bridge construction began in 1960 and officially opened to traffic on October 31, 1962.
-Contractors included Massman Construction Co. of Kansas City, MO and Bethlehem Steel of Bethlehem, PA.
-Daily operation is carried on by the International Bridge Administration (IBA) under the supervision of the Sault Ste.
-Marie Bridge Authority (SSMBA).
-The SSMBA replaced the previous Joint International Bridge Authority (JIBA) in 2009, which in turn had succeeded the International Bridge Authority (IBA, created in 1935) in 2000.